Batch Processing in Paraview¶

 Additional Resources¶

-The official Python Paraview documentation .
+See the official Python Paraview Documentation.

-The Paraview Guide is a great resource .
+The Paraview Guide is a great resource.
 It is available on the download page of any Paraview release.
 Look for a “ParaViewGuide-5.X.Y.pdf” file in the Documentation section.

-A lot can be learned by exporting python state files directly from Paraview.
-To do this, create an interesting visualization manually in paraview.
-Then go to File-Save State
+A lot can be learned by exporting Python state files directly from Paraview.
+To do this, create an interesting visualization manually in Paraview.
+Then go to File-Save State, and change the file type to “Python state file”.
+This will write out a Python script that creates the view you just created.

-.
+Use the Python Shell in Paraview to learn about objects and the API itself.
+Open that with View-Python Shell.
 The shell opens up in the window.
 You can then interrogate your loaded data and see what fields are available.
 After loading some data into Paraview, type each command into the Python Shell:

 d = GetActiveSource()